meta How Huronia Centurion Veronica 20J Redefined the Jersey Breed | The Bullvine

 Explore how Huronia Centurion Veronica 20J revolutionized the Jersey breed.
 Uncover her remarkable life story, accompanied by insights from breeders and admirers.
 Discover the profound impact she had on the breed.

-If one cow embodies excellence and leaves an indelible mark on the animal conformation in the dairy industry, it’s Huronia Centurion Veronica 20J.
+If one cow embodies excellence and leaves an indelible mark on the dairy industry, it’s Huronia Centurion Veronica 20J.
 Known to many as one of the greatest Jerseys ever, Veronica has racked up accolades that few can rival.
 Her achievements are legendary, with three consecutive grand champion titles at the World Dairy Expo from 2004 to 2006, and she was named supreme champion in 2006.
-This remarkable cow, bred by the Armstrong family of Huronia Jerseys in Ontario, Canada, and developed by Ernie Kueffner and Terrie Packard and Arethusa Farms, has created a lasting legacy that’s felt across both the U.S. and international dairy communities.
+This remarkable cow, bred by the Armstrong family of Huronia Jerseys in Ontario, Canada, and developed by Ernie Kueffner and Terri Packard and Arethusa Farms, has created a lasting legacy that’s felt across both the U.S. and international dairy communities.

 The Genesis of a Breeding Masterpiece: Fred Armstrong’s Strategic Mating